syncfusion/blazor-docs/src/common/common/input-validation.md

 ## Apply Custom Validation Attributes

 You can implement your custom validation logic and apply the [custom attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0#custom-attributes) on the model class properties.
-Refer to the below steps to create and apply custom attributes to a model property.
+Refer to the following steps to create and apply custom attributes to a model property.

 1. Create a class and inherit it from [ValidationAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationattribute?view=net-5.0).